Sunday, February 28, 2016

 Pop Shoppe (#31 - Rated 5.75 out of 12)

-The Pop Shoppe originated in 1969 in Canada, London, Ontario to be more precise.
-The goal was not to be overly commercializes and enter the retail market in non-traditional ways.
-Eventually, the demand was such, Pop Shoppe was selling 30 different flavors throughout North America.
+The Pop Shoppe originated in 1969 in Canada, London, Ontario, to be more precise.
+The goal was not to be overly commercial and to enter the retail market in non-traditional ways.
+Eventually, the demand was such that Pop Shoppe sold 30 different flavors throughout North America.

 By 2004, many of the original flavors returned.
-In 2012, The Pop Shoppe announced that they were replacing corn syrup with cane sugar in all of their beverages.
+In 2012, The Pop Shoppe announced they replaced corn syrup with cane sugar in all their beverages.
 This is a plus for me!
-The bottle I consumed stated it was bottles in Las Angeles, California.
+The bottle I consumed stated it was bottled in Las Angeles, California.

 See more information at http://www.thepopshoppe.com/about/.